 Earlobe stretching today is most commonly done to create a visually stunning look.
 Stretching a single earlobe piercing on each ear is the number one stretched earlobe look.
-Some people take it farther and have more than one earlobe stretched on each ear, making the look even more dramatic.
+Some people take it farther and have more than one earlobe stretched on each ear, making them look even more dramatic.
 Proper spacing of the original earlobe piercings is something to take into consideration.
-If you’re planning on a multiple earlobe stretch on a single earlobe, you need to plan ahead with your piercer to make sure there’s enough space for both to stretch comfortably.
+If you’re planning on a multiple earlobe stretch on a single earlobe, you need to discuss with your piercer to make sure there’s enough space for both to stretch comfortably.

 What Piercings Are Stretched?

 Earlobes are the most commonly stretched body piercing, along with septum, lip, nipple and genital piercings.
 A standard gauge piercing of 16g or 14g is a frequent starting point for most earlobe stretches.
 However, some piercers can perform an initial piercing of larger gauge to speed up the process.
 It isn’t uncommon to see 8g initial lobe piercings on a piercing enthusiast who’s excited to start stretching their earlobes.
 The larger initial gauge can take a bit longer to heal, but the smaller gauge stretches are completely skipped.